Abhirami (actress, born 1983)

-Divya Gopikumar, professionally known as Abhirami (born 26 July 1983) is an Indian film and voice actress.
-She has acted predominantly in Tamil and Malayalam films and few credits in Telugu and Kannada films.
-Abhirami went on to establish herself as an leading actress in the 2000s across the Malayalam and Tamil language industries.
+Abhirami (born 26 July 1983) is an Indian film and voice actress.
+She has acted predominantly in Tamil, Malayalam and Telugu films and has a few credits in Kannada films.
+Abhirami went on to establish herself as a leading actress in the 2000s across the Malayalam and Tamil language industries.

 Abhirami went on to establish herself as a leading actress in the 2000s across the Malayalam and Tamil language industries after appearing in films such as Sradha (2000), Middle Class Madhavan (2001), Charlie Chaplin (2002), Raktha Kanneeru (2003) and Virumaandi (2004).

 Early life and education

-She was born as Divya Gopikumar on 26 July 1980, to Gopikumar and Pushpa who were Tamil living in Kerala.
-She attended Christ Nagar English High School and Bharatiya Vidya Bhavan, in Thiruvananthapuram and did predegree training from Mar Ivanios College, before graduating in programs for psychology and communications from the College of Wooster in Ohio.
+She was born as Divya Gopikumar on 26 July 1983, to Gopikumar and Pushpa who were living in Kerala.
+She attended Christ Nagar English High School and Bharatiya Vidya Bhavan, in Thiruvananthapuram and did predegree training from Mar Ivanios College, Thiruvananthapuram before graduating in programs for psychology and communications from the College of Wooster in Ohio.

 Her family migrated to the United States in 2004 when she got a job there.
 Her parents are yoga instructors in Ohio.